microsoftgraph/dotnet-aad-query-sample/README.md

 ## Overview

-This sample helps you explore the Microsoft Graph's [new query capabilities](https://aka.ms/graph-docs/advanced-queries) of the identity APIs using the [Microsoft Graph .NET Client Library v5](https://github.com/microsoftgraph/msgraph-sdk-dotnet) to query Azure AD.
+This sample helps you explore the Microsoft Graph's [new query capabilities](https://aka.ms/graph-docs/advanced-queries) of the identity APIs using the [Microsoft Graph .NET Client Library v5](https://github.com/microsoftgraph/msgraph-sdk-dotnet) to query Microsoft Entra ID.
 The main code is in [AsyncEnumerableGraphDataService.cs](MsGraphSamples.Services/AsyncEnumerableGraphDataService.cs) file where, for every request:

 - The required `$count=true` QueryString parameter is added